Nordic applicants: 15th of April/1st of November

 If the Master's thesis involves work in a laboratory, in the field or on a research cruise, it is mandatory to conduct a course in safety education prior to commencing the thesis.

-With master of science in physics with specialization in earth observation you can work in fields such as:
+With master in physics with specialization in earth observation you can work in fields such as:

 |Term||10 ects||10 ects||10 ects|